smalaca/training-center-microservices/documentation/architecture-decision-record/records/0009-outbox-pattern-for-training-offer-service.md

 * **Exactly-Once Semantics** - The pattern helps ensure that events are published exactly once, avoiding duplicate processing.
 * **Simplicity** - The pattern is relatively simple to implement and doesn't require distributed transactions.
 * **Compatibility** - The pattern works with any message broker and doesn't require special transaction support.
+* **Consistency with Other Services** - Using the same pattern as the Open Trainings service ensures consistency across our codebase, making it easier for developers to work across different services.

 ## Consequences